Tejashri-reisys/SF-SP-Integration/README.md

 ## How to Publish web deployment package to IIS
 please refer "How to publish web deployment package to IIS.docx" file from Reference Documents folder to publish web deployment package to IIS.

+ ## How to register App at SharePoint tenant level
+please refer "How to register App at SharePoint tenant level.docx" file from Reference Documents folder to register App at SharePoint tenant level.